open-telemetry/opentelemetry-java/CONTRIBUTING.md

 If you want to add new features or change behavior, please make sure your changes follow the [OpenTelemetry Specification](https://github.com/open-telemetry/opentelemetry-specification).
-Otherwise, file an issue or submit a PR to the specification repo first.
+Otherwise, file an issue or submit a pull request (PR) to the specification repo first.

 Make sure to review the projects [license](LICENSE) and sign the [CNCF CLA](https://identity.linuxfoundation.org/projects/cncf).
 A signed CLA will be enforced by an